alglass0427/ucdpa_python_project/README.md

 Open your browser and go to http://127.0.0.1:5000 to access the application.

+Deployed on Render

+Created a Web Service:
+    Connect Your GitHub Repository:   github.com/alglass0427/ucdpa_python_project
+    Configure the Service:

+    Runtime: Select Python.
+    Build Command: Leave it as default (pip install -r requirements.txt).
+    Branch: main
+    Start Command: gunicorn app:app

+    Click Create Web Service.
+Render will start the deployment process.
+    The service will build your application, install dependencies, and start Gunicorn

 Application Structure
 app.py: The main Flask application file containing route definitions. templates/: HTML templates for rendering web pages. static/: Static files such as CSS, JavaScript, and images. requirements.txt: A list of all dependencies needed to run the application.
 .env: Environment variables for configuration (should be created manually).
-Included in Zip file Key Routes
+Included in Zip file for local Key Routes
 /: Home page or landing page.
 /login: User login page.
 /dashboard_1: User's portfolio dashboard.
 /add_stock: Add a new stock to the portfolio (POST only).
 /remove_stock/<string:stock_code>: Remove a stock from the portfolio.
-Debugging

 Points to Note
 The application defaults to using 'off' for yf_flag if not provided.